DataDog/documentation/content/developers/dogstatsd/unix_socket.md

 Starting with version 6.0, the Datadog Agent is able to ingest metrics via a Unix Domain Socket (UDS), as an alternative to UDP, when running on Linux systems.

 While UDP works great on `localhost`, it can be a challenge to setup in containerized environments.
-Unix Domain Sockets allow to easily establish the connection via a socket file, regardless of the IP of the Datadog Agent container.
+Unix Domain Sockets allow you to easily establish the connection via a socket file, regardless of the IP of the Datadog Agent container.
 It also enables the following benefits:

 - bypassing the networking stack brings a significant performance improvement for high traffic
-- while UDP has no error handling, UDS allows to detect dropped packets and connection errors, while still allowing a non-blocking use
+- while UDP has no error handling, UDS allows the Agent to detect dropped packets and connection errors, while still allowing a non-blocking use
-- DogStatsD is be able to detect the origin container of metrics and tag them accordingly
+- DogStatsD is able to detect the origin container of metrics and tag them accordingly

 ## How it works

 Instead of using an `IP:port` pair to establish connections, Unix Domain Sockets use a placeholder socket file.
 Once the connection is open, data is transmitted in the same [datagram format][2] as UDP.

-When the agent restarts, the existing socket is deleted and replaced by a new one.
+When the Agent restarts, the existing socket is deleted and replaced by a new one.
 Client libraries detect this change and connect seamlessly to the new one.

-**Note:** by design, UDS traffic is local to the host, which means the Datadog Agent must run on every host you will be sending metrics from.
+**Note:** By design, UDS traffic is local to the host, which means the Datadog Agent must run on every host you will be sending metrics from.

 ## Setup